d12frosted/elpa-mirror/gnu/denote-readme.txt

   The user option `denote-prompts' determines how the `denote' command will behave interactively ([Standard note creation]).

+  Commands that prompt for user input to construct a Denote file name include, but are not limited to: `denote', `denote-signature', `denote-type', `denote-date', `denote-subdirectory', `denote-rename-file', `denote-dired-rename-files'.

+  • [Convenience commands for note creation].
+  • [Renaming files].

-  The value is a list of symbols, which includes any of the following:
+  The value of this user option is a list of symbols, which includes any of the following:

-  • `title': Prompt for the title of the new note.
+  • `title': Prompt for the title of the new note ([The `denote-history-completion-in-prompts' option]).

   • `keywords': Prompts with completion for the keywords of the new note.
 Available candidates are those specified in the user option